China's economy stumbles on power crunch, property woes - Up News Info

 On a quarterly basis, growth eased to 0.2% in July-September from a downwardly revised 1.2% in the second quarter.

-Premier Li Keqiang said on Thursday that China has ample tools to cope with economic challenges despite slowing growth, and expressed confidence in hitting full-year development goals.
+Premier Li Keqiang said last week that China has ample tools to cope with economic challenges despite slowing growth, and expressed confidence in hitting full-year development goals.

 On Sunday, People’s Bank of China governor Yi Gang said the economy is expected to grow 8% this year.